cameronapak/freedom-stack/README.md

 A modern, type-safe web development stack using Astro, TypeScript, HTMX, Alpine.js, and more.

+> [!IMPORTANT]
+> Now, you can choose between Better Auth or Clerk for authentication.

 > [!TIP]
 > Database hosting: [Turso](https://tur.so/freedomstack) has a generous free tier for database hosting and management.
 And, when it's time to scale, use the code `FREEDOMSTACK` for a discount on paid plans.